maestro-server/webdocs/docs/installing/production.rst

 ------------------

 ..
 Danger::
-	Scheduler app have two parts, the producer called beat and the workers, the beat isn't able to have multiple instance on the same time, be carefull.
+	Scheduler app have two parts, the producer called beat and the workers, the beat isn't able to have multiple instance on the same time, be careful.
 To minimize the drawback, the beat schedule is an isolated and an stateless service (if fall, you can call up the beat again).